- Instructions for Form 5500-EZ - Introductory Material

 You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
 Go to IRS.gov/PDS for the current list of designated services.

-Private delivery services use the following address:Internal Revenue Service
+Private delivery services use the following address:Internal Revenue Submission Processing Center

 For a plan year of less than 12 months (short plan year), insert the short plan year beginning and ending dates on the line provided at the top of the form.
 For purposes of this form, the short plan year ends on the date of the change in accounting period or the complete distribution of the plan's assets.